 Why Use an Inbound Proxy?

-Cloud deployment environments such as Heroku, IBM Bluemix, Pivotal Web Services allow you to horizontally scale your web application by creating multiple instances running on different servers and load balancing requests between them.
+Cloud deployment environments such as Heroku, IBM Cloud, Microsoft Azure, and Pivotal Web Services allow you to horizontally scale your web application by creating multiple instances running on different servers and load balancing requests between them.
 This is a problem if you need to access your web application via a specific IP address, for example if your corporate firewall can only allow traffic through to known IP addresses, as the IP address of your application may change at any time.

 With our Inbound Proxy you just define what URL you want traffic forwarded to and we give you a unique domain linked to a static IP address that forwards all traffic to your web application.